f-pisani/france-ehealth-certificates/README.md

 * I : Undetermined
 * X : Non-compliant sample

-N.b. : Data used in this example is a sample available on [ANTS website][1].
+Data used in this example is a sample available on [ANTS website][1].

 ## 2D-DOC Header fields